After we heard the Queen was dead, I believed the King of Scotland would come straightway to the Tower and loose us.

 Despite his sombre attire, he’s not likely to be wearing mourning for Queen Elizabeth.
 King James wasn’t, and made it clear he didn’t expect anyone else to.
 So is Southampton in mourning for Essex, and displaying a dark mourning ring on his left hand?

 The most puzzling aspect of the picture is the cat.
-We know that’s Harry.
+We know it’s Harry.
 But what might he represent?
 A dislike of being shut in?
 The ability to play a waiting game, as cats can when they’re watching for prey?
 A little joke about Sir Robert Cecil, a master at knowing when to wait and when to pounce?
 I’ve even come across doubts about whether or not Southampton ever had a feline cell-mate!
 Sacrilege.